ChFC® (Chartered Financial Consultant®)

 Requires nine closed-book, course-specific, two-hour proctored exams.

-30 hours of continuing education every two years.
+30 hours of continuing education (including 1 ethics) credits every two years.

 Designation may be removed for unethical conduct through the certification committee of The American College’s Board of Trustees.

 The American College has the highest level of educational accreditation—regional accreditation—through the Middle States Commission on Higher Education.